We want to be transparent about how we are compensated. Some links in articles are from our sponsors. Learn more about how we make money.

 Very important things to know here:

-So how do you decide how much to invest versus keep in the savings account side?
+So how do you decide how much to invest in your HSA versus keep in the savings account side?
 This very much depends on your personal situation, but the general way to think of it is the same rule of thumb for any investment: do not invest any funds you would anticipate needing within 5 years or less.

 Now when it comes to medical expenses, this is a little more ambiguous – the assumption here is that you would NOT use your HSA for the “little” things that come up such as prescriptions, doctor’s visits, etc, but that perhaps you’d have to tap your HSA if a large medical expense were to befall you.
 (See You’re Probably Using Your HSA All Wrong for more on this)